Webperf-se/webperf_core/docs/tests/test-template.md

 ## How to setup?

+This section has not been written yet.

 ### Prerequirements

 Is the website required to be public because we use external service?

 ### Setup with GitHub Actions

+This section has not been written yet.
 Read more on the [general page for github actions](../getting-started-github-actions.md).

 ### Setup Locally

+This section has not been written yet.

 #### Using NPM package

+This section has not been written yet.

 #### Using Docker image

+This section has not been written yet.

 #### Using service?

+This section has not been written yet.